 Another way to build confidence is by gaining knowledge that will help you succeed in your new job.
 If you work in a field where you can take extra classes outside of work to expand your knowledge, consider doing so on your own time.
 Taking some online classes – free or paid for – that are in the area your new job is, shows your employer you are invested in the company.
 You can find out tips that will improve your work performance.
 This research will also help you build your confidence in this new position.
 Make sure that you choose a study that matches your career.

-How long does it take to feel comfortable in a new job?
+How long does it take to feel happy in a new job?

 Feeling comfortable in your new job varies from person to person since everyone’s definition of “comfortable” is different.
 However, it is important to your success in your position.
 Comfort also contributes to feeling safe at work.
 In general, feeling comfortable in your new job comes down to three factors: